 - If you are a family violence shelter interested in housing pets on-site, please contact Allie Phillips with Sheltering Animals & Families Together™ for assistance.

-- Download the Start-Up Guide, written by Allie, that outlines how to transform your shelter to house family pets on-site.
+- Download the Start-Up Guide, written by Allie, that outlines how to transform your shelter to ho

 - Learn more about RedRover’s Domestic Violence Safe Housing grants, which help shelter’s fund start-up costs for on-site pet housing projects.